Bob Pettit: Milwaukee / St. Louis Hawks (1954–1965)

 In the following season, he scored a career-best 31.1 points per game, but the Hawks slipped to fourth place.
 After missing 30 games because of injuries, Pettit ended his career in 1965 still near the peak of his game.
 He was the first NBA player to eclipse the 20,000 points mark (20,880 for a 26.4 average).
 Of the 20,880 points he scored in the NBA, 6,182 of them (nearly 30 percent) came from free throws.
 His 12,849 rebounds were second-most in league history at the time he retired, and his 16.2 rebounds per game career average remains third only to Wilt Chamberlain and Bill Russell.

-Pettit was an NBA All-Star in each of his 11 seasons, was named to the All-NBA First Team ten times, and was named to the All-NBA Second Team once.
+He was an NBA All-Star in each of his 11 seasons, was named to the All-NBA First Team ten times, and was named to the All-NBA Second Team once.
 Pettit still holds the top two NBA All-Star Game rebounding performances with 26 in 1958 and 27 in 1962, and has the second-highest All-Star Game points per game average with 20.4 (behind only Oscar Robertson).
+His four All-Star MVPs are tied with Kobe Bryant for the most in NBA history.
 Pettit averaged at least 20 points per game and at least 12 rebounds per game in each of his 11 NBA seasons.
-He never finished below seventh in the NBA scoring race and no other retired player in NBA history other than Pettit and Alex Groza (who played only two seasons) has averaged more than 20 points per game in every season they've played (note: Michael Jordan averaged exactly 20 points per game in his final season).
+He never finished below seventh in the NBA scoring race and no other retired player in NBA history other than Pettit and Alex Groza (who played only two seasons) has averaged more than 20 points per game in every season they've played.

-In 1970, Petit was inducted into the Naismith Memorial Basketball Hall of Fame.
+In 1970, Pettit was inducted into the Naismith Memorial Basketball Hall of Fame.
 He is one of four players who was named to all four NBA anniversary teams (25th, 35th, 50th, 75th), along with Bob Cousy, George Mikan, and Bill Russell.